 The Commissariat à l'Énergie Atomique et aux Énergies Alternatives (CEA) is one of the major institutions in France for research, development and innovation.
 It is involved in four main domains:

-- Energy based on carbonates
+- Carbon-free energy

 - Technologies for health and information

 - Large scale infrastructures in research

 - Defense and global security

 For each of these domains, the CEA conducts an excellent fundamental research and pursues its role of supporting industry.